Pranav1703/passVault/README.md

 # For Linux
 $ npm run build:linux
 ```
 Build is successfull but the app is not functioning properly.
-Need fixes.
+Needs fixes.